otajor/regex-morning-challenge/README.md

-# regex-tutorial
+# regex-morning-challenge
-Tutorial on regular expressions for FAC8
+Morning challenge on regular expressions for FAC8

 ## Instructions